JadFu/railsIntroProject/README.md

 you could find an ERD for the db under root

 for faker pokemon images an url is used, the demo url image 'which.jpg' is in app/asset/image

+for more information about data source please visit 'about' page